kaliop-uk/ezloremipsumbundle/Resources/doc/DSL/Faker.md

         It works as the original `randomHtml` property, except that it generates rich text compatible with the XmlText field type.

+    * the `randomXmlText($maxDepth=4, $maxWidth=4)` property.
+        Same as the above, for the RichText field type.

+    * the `adjective`, `animal` and `noun` properties, which generate each a single word of the specific type.
+        Words are only in english, and they come from lists deployed as .txt file within the bundle

     * the `pdfFile($dir = '/tmp', $pages=5, $title = '', $author = '', $subject = '', $keywords = '')` property.
         It can be used to generate PDF files with random contents, and will return the name of the generated file